DareBrawley/Teaching/Tutorials/BombayMumbai/WebMaps.md

 //In this case the content of the map is the historical map we have uploaded (Map ID: 'dareteaching.91bd8da2') on top of a tileset provided by map box('mapbox.light') var map = L.mapbox.map('map','mapbox.light,dareteaching.91bd8da2');

 //these are our annotations.
 Mapbox requires specific file types in order to read data (like how QGIS requires a shapefile).
-GeoJSONs are a spatial data type like the shape file. they store 'properties' (i.e. attributes) and 'geometry' (i.e. spatial coordinates) var annotation_data = [ //this line defines the name of the variable where we will store our point data for annotations {
+GeoJSONs are a spatial data type like the shapefile. they store 'properties' (i.e. attributes) and 'geometry' (i.e. spatial coordinates)
+//this line defines the name of the variable where we will store our point data for annotations var annotation_data = [
+  {
   type: 'Feature',
   geometry: {